 powered by Surfing Waves

 Campaign Materials: Female genital mutilation, which involves the altering or injuring of female genitalia for no medical reason, can cause health complications including severe infection, chronic pain, depression, infertility and death.
 Internationally recognized as a human rights violation, it has been practiced by societies across the ages.
-Join the 2025 online campaign "Stepping up the pace: Strengthening alliances and building movements to end female genital mutilation.''on social media.
-Get the campaign package here.
+Join the 2026 online campaign “Stepping Towards 2030: No end to FGM without Sustained Commitments and Actions.”on social media.
+Get the Visual assets in English, French, Arabic and the campaign package here.

 WHY WE CELEBRATE IT?